angular/angular/.github/ISSUE_TEMPLATE/3-docs-bug.md

 ---
-name: "📚 Docs or angular.io issue report"
+name: "\U0001F4DA Docs or angular.io issue report"
 about: Report an issue in Angular's documentation or angular.io application
+title: ''
+labels: ''
+assignees: ''

 ---

 <!--🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅

 Oh hi there! 😄